hitoshi-watase/sercrod/docs/reference/directives/global.md

 Error handling:

-- If execution throws an exception, and `this.error?.warn` is truthy, Nablla logs a warning:
+- If execution throws an exception, and `this.error?.warn` is truthy, Sercrod logs a warning:

   - It includes the directive name (`*global`), the error message, and the original expression text.